Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Spintronic Synapse

 The PRE line is used to pass the necessary amount of programming current required for the corresponding weight change involved due to the delay between the pre-neuron and post-neuron spikes.
 A negative (positive) current should flow through the HM for the negative (positive) time window duration.
 Since the programming current amplitude is directly proportional to the amount of weight change, the current signal flowing through the HM should vary in a similar fashion as the STDP learning curve (exponentially) with the time delay between the pre-neuron and post-neuron spikes.

 For simplicity, let us discuss the case for the positive time window.
 The exponential variation of current through the HM can be obtained by a transistor operating in sub-threshold regime since the current flowing through the transistor will vary exponentially with the gate to source voltage.
 Thus for a linear increase of voltage of the PRE line with time, the transistor $M_{STDP}$ will be driven from cut-off to saturation regime when the POST signal is activated and an appropriate programming current should flow through the HM.
 It is worth noting here that the HM resistance $\sim$ a few hundred ohms and the maximum programming current required is $\sim$ a few tens of $\mu A$, thereby leading to a very small voltage drop across the device when the POST signal is activated.
 Fig. \ref{fig:bit_cell} shows the interface circuits involved in the synapse programming for the positive time window.
-A similar approach can be adopted to program the synapses for the negative time window (by utilizing an NMOS operating in sub-threshold saturation driven by a linearly increasing gate voltage to pass programming current from terminals T3 to T2) and the two circuits have to be activated sequentially everytime the pre-neuron spikes.
-Since the time duration involved in programming is $\sim$ a few ns in comparison to learning time constants used in this work $\sim \mu s$, the POST signal essentially samples the necessary amount of programming current from the PRE line.
+A similar approach can be adopted to program the synapses for the negative time window (by utilizing an NMOS operating in sub-threshold saturation driven by a linearly increasing gate voltage to pass programming current from terminals T3 to T2) and the two learning circuits for the negative and positive timing windows have to be activated sequentially everytime the pre-neuron spikes.
+Since the time duration involved in programming is $\sim$ a few $ns$ in comparison to learning time constants used in this work $\sim \mu s$, the POST signal essentially samples the necessary amount of programming current from the PRE line (programming current magnitude determined by $M_{STDP}$ transistor).

 In our proposed programming scheme, we program the synapses only when the post-neuron spikes.
-Hence, in order to account for the negative time window involved in STDP learning, i.e. the case of pre-neuron spiking after post-neuron, the POST signal should be activated with a delay corresponding to the time duration of the negative timing window.
-The PRE signal should start once the pre-neuron spikes and provide appropriate programming currents for the negative time window followed by the positive window.
+Hence, in order to account for the negative and positive time windows involved in STDP learning, the POST signal should be activated with a delay corresponding to the time duration of the negative timing window in order to sample the programming current contributions from the learning circuits for both the timing windows.